The Houston Business Roundtable (HBR) and The Health and Safety Council (HASC) are excited to announce that “The Safety Excellence Awards” are back!

 Contactor submit the requested information and submissions of each nominee will be measured using a score times a weighted percentage system.
 The top 3 or 4 scores in each category is selected for field evaluations.
 These will be announced at the Tailgate event on Friday, February 11th at Pasadena Fairgrounds.

 A field evaluation will be conducted on the finalists in each category as determined in Step 1.
 The field evaluation will be conducted by evaluation teams led by an owner.
 The field evaluation uses and objective scoring system to verify the extent and effectiveness of the contractor's safety program.

-Silver is the minimum level of recognition that will be given to a company selected as finalist.
-This recognition is based on the evaluation scoring and improvement opportunities.
-If major issues are identified during field evaluation, Bronze may be awarded.
+Silver: The minimum level of recognition that will be given to a company selected as a finalist.
+This recognition is based on audit scoring and improvement opportunities.

-Gold level recognition signifies that many elements of their program, both field and documentation, exceed the minimum requirements including those best practices that have been identified.
+Gold: This recognition signifies that many elements of the company's program, both field and documentation, meet minimum requirements and include average to above-average best practices.

 Construction and Maintenance

 Specialty Contractor - Hard Crafts